 Regulations After COVID-19: The COVID-19 pandemic brought about many changes to the real estate industry, including federal and state laws regulating rental properties.
 These policies mandated eviction moratoriums and rent freezes in certain localities.
 Many states have begun relaxing the laws set during 2020, and allowing landlords to resume regular operations.

 There are a great deal of states that have developed a reputation for helping landlords in their investment endeavors, but some states boast inherent advantages over others.
 Three states, in particular, seem to award landlords with more benefits than just about everywhere else.
-To that end, some of the most landlord-friendly states in 2021 are as follows:
+To that end, some of the most landlord-friendly states in the upcoming year are as follows:

 Out of all the states landlords have found to be the most conducive to investing efforts, none may be more apparent than Texas.
 As it turns out, Texas offers a wide variety of landlord advantages.
 Still, the single most important reason has to do with the state’s inclination to take lease violations very seriously.
 Due largely to Texas’ propensity to favor landlords in lease violations, it’s fairly easy to see why rental property owners are enamored with the prospect of buying assets in the Lone Star State.